Civic and enterprise leaders have come together to celebrate the best of West Norfolk at the annual Mayor’s Business Awards.

 But he added: “It’s not me.
 You have made it a reality.
 It’s not thank you to me.
 It’s thank you to you.”

-Docking-based Tidal Transit claimed the Small Growing Business prize, while Lynn’s Cooper and Elms scooped the Independent Retailer award.
+Docking-based Tidal Transit claimed the Small Growing Business prize, in which Lynn-based Booklife were also highly commended, while Lynn’s Cooper and Elms scooped the Independent Retailer award in their 30th anniversary year.

 Lynn estate agents Russen and Turner won the Customer Care award, while Briarfields Hotel manager, Bradley Williams, admitted he couldn’t believe his establishment had won the Leisure and Tourism award.